Dynnammo/ClassQuiz/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Feature request creation disabled
+name: Feature request
-about: Make a clear demand for improve ClassQuiz 💪
+about: Make a detailed demand to improve ClassQuiz 💪

 ---